FIRE & Early Retirement

 Risk 3: Family Financial Obligations

 India's FIRE calculations rarely account for: aging parents' medical emergencies, children's postgraduate education abroad (₹40–80L over 2 years), siblings' financial crises, or property maintenance costs.
-These are not hypotheticals — they are near-certainties over a 45-year retirement horizon.
+These are not hypotheticals.
+They are near-certainties over a 45-year retirement horizon.
 A FIRE corpus with no contingency margin will be breached.
 Maintain a minimum of 10–15% contingency over and above your calculated FIRE corpus.

 ⚠️ The FIRE failure pattern: "I calculated my FIRE number precisely, invested exactly that amount, retired at 45, then my father had a cardiac event and my daughter wanted to do her MBA from INSEAD.
 Within 3 years, my corpus had a permanent ₹1.5 crore hole."
 Build the number with contingency.
 Retire 1–2 years later than the mathematical minimum if uncertain.